-Located in Fairfield County, featuring panoramic views of Long Island, the fairways of the Longshore Golf Course occupy what was once an onion farm before it was converted into a municipal golf facility in the mid-1920s by Orrin Smith.
+Located in Fairfield County, featuring panoramic views across Long Island Sound, the fairways of the Longshore Golf Course occupy what was once an onion farm before it was converted into a municipal golf facility in the mid-1920s by Orrin Smith.

 Imagine if the land that is now Longshore Park was discovered in 2020.
 Situated on a coastal inlet of Long Island Sound, the value of that real estate would be almost incalculable.
 Surely, no sensible developer today would commission a municipal course on the site.